By Tim Lambert

 Aircraft manufacture began in Gloucester in 1915.
 A municipal airport opened in Gloucester in 1936.
 In the later 20th century Gloucester docks declined.

 In the late 20th century industries in Gloucester included making farm machinery and railway rolling stock, aircraft manufacture, timber mills, ice cream manufacture, and printing.
-Nevertheless, the manufacturing industry in Gloucester declined in importance while service industries like banking and insurance increased.
+Nevertheless, manufacturing industry in Gloucester declined in importance while service industries like banking and insurance increased.

 Gloucester in the 21st century